FlammingFrost/tech-blog/content/posts/notes/post-template/index.md

 ---
 title: Post Template
 seo_title: Post Template
-summary: A brief guide to post template.
+summary: Summary shown on the post list.
-description: A brief guide to post template.
+description: A brief guide to post template. # not sure about the usage
 slug: post-template
 author: FlammingFrost
 math: true # set to true to enable KaTeX rendering